rickfay/z17-randomizer/README.md

 Most Cracks in the game are "up" cracks, like the one in front of Link's House.

-However, there are 6 pairs of "down" cracks as well, that reside on the backs pillars, buildings, etc.
+However, there are 6 pairs of "down" cracks as well, that reside on the backs of pillars, buildings, etc.
 For technical reasons, these cracks can only be shuffled amongst themselves.

 ![Crack Pools](docs/down_cracks.png)